 In order to do this, you should take advantage of dedicated tools using the best uninstaller software for Windows 10 PC and fully remove specific apps.

 - On your Windows 10 device, go to Start Screen and use Windows Key + R keyboard shortcut in order to open the Run box.

 - Now if you click on each key from that path you will be able to access each program from your device, thus you will be able to uninstall the same.

-- Now, select the software you want to uninstall and take a look on the right panel of Registry editor.
+- Now, select the software you want to uninstall and take a look at the right panel of the Registry editor.
 Double click on UninstallString to open its properties.

-- When the Properties window opens, copy path from the Value data field.
+- When the Properties window opens, copy the path from the Value data field.

 - Open Registry Editor.
 We showed you how to do that in our previous solution.

 - Once Registry Editor opens, you need to go to one of the following keys in the left pane.

 - For 64-bit applications go to:

 - In the right pane, you should see many subkeys represented by numbers and letters.
 You need to click on each individual key until you find the problematic application.
 The easiest way to recognize an application is to look for DisplayName string in the right pane.